duthied/Free-Friendika/doc/api.md

 * 403 FORBIDDEN: if not authenticated
 * 400 BADREQUEST: "no photo_id specified", "photo not available"
 * 500 INTERNALSERVERERROR: "unknown error on deleting photo", "problem with deleting items occurred"

 ---
-### account/update_profile_image (POST; AUTH)
-#### Parameters
-* image: image data as base64 (Twitter has a limit of 700kb, Friendica allows more)
-* profile_id (optional): id of the profile for which the image should be used, default is changing the default profile

-uploads a new profile image (scales 4-6) to database, changes default or specified profile to the new photo

-#### Return values

-On success:
-* JSON return: returns the updated user details (see account/verify_credentials)

-On error:
-* 403 FORBIDDEN: if not authenticated
-* 400 BADREQUEST: "no media data submitted", "profile_id not available"
-* 500 INTERNALSERVERERROR: "image size exceeds PHP config settings, file was rejected by server", "image size exceeds Friendica Config setting (uploaded size: x)", "unable to process image data",
-			"image upload failed"

----